HansDab/Web_Crawler/README.md

 # Web_Crawler
-Build a Web Crawler to crawl a single web domain
+Build a Web Crawler to crawl a single web domain --First Step:
-First Step:
 Run "WebCrawlerExercise.py"
-Second Step:
+--Second Step:
-Generate.CSV will be created in your repository
+Generate.CSV will be created in your repository --Third Step:
-Third Step:
 Open the CSV to view the result
-Fourth Step:
+--Fourth Step:
 Unit Testing Document can be consulted